Mission House Coffee partners with Parkview Community Mission for snack drive

-LYNCHBURG, Va.
-(WDBJ) - Mission House Coffee is partnering with Parkview Community Mission to bring food to Lynchburg.
+Mission House Coffee is partnering with Parkview Community Mission to bring food to Lynchburg.

 They're looking for pre-packaged snacks to be donated.